 Breakfast is my favorite meal of the day.
-For most of my life it consisted of sugary cereal with milk, until I found that it was the cause of daily migraines and reverted to experimenting with other foods or skipped this meal.
-About a year ago I decided on what I eat today.
+For most of my life it consisted of sugary cereal with milk, until I found that it was the cause of daily migraines and reverted to experimenting with other foods or skipped breakfast until I decided on what I eat today.
 I love egg whites and avocados, as well as vegetables and tea; these are my breakfast staples, which I eat most days.

 For many Americans, the typical breakfast is unhealthy.
 It’s often a multiple-course meal consisting mainly of sugary processed foods and beverages, like cereal, orange juice, flavored yogurt, toast and jam.
 This image of a typical breakfast is also often featured in the media, whether it’s in cereal commercials, fast-food advertisements or movies.
 This is what Wikipedia has as the image for an American breakfast:

 This photo is mostly showing sweetened, highly processed foods that are high in saturated fat, as well as an entire avocado and a single egg.
 The proportions are all off!
 Meanwhile, studies have shown that what you eat for breakfast matters just as much as whether or not you eat breakfast.

 A recent study showed that people feel more satiated and are less likely to eat a heavy lunch if they eat a protein-rich breakfast compared to a breakfast that contains more carbohydrates.
 A protein-rich breakfast is still easy to make, you can even make it ahead of time.
 Consequently, eating breakfast is a great way to kick-start your metabolism, establish a routine and be consistently healthy from day to day.